Contrary to popular belief, we travel within our own country as well, so I thought I’d share one such adventure.

 Oh, no no no no. This was merely a false sense of security – the calm before the storm.
 It would get worse.. so much worse….

 But I’ll save the exciting conclusion for next week, as this post has already gone too long.
-Stay tuned for part II!
+You can read part two here!